10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 Downsizing can be one of the most positive financial and lifestyle decisions you make - freeing up cash, cutting maintenance, and letting you live closer to the people and places that matter.
 But in Australia, it’s rarely as simple as swapping a big family home for something smaller.

-For many people, downsizing happens during a busy life stage: kids leaving home, retirement planning, a change in health needs, or the desire to simplify.
-Often you’re juggling decluttering, preparing a property for sale, understanding your budget (including stamp duty and selling costs), and trying to time a purchase and a move - all in the same window.
+For many people, downsizing happens during a busy life stage - kids leaving home, retirement planning, changing health needs, or the desire to simplify.
+You’re often juggling decluttering, preparing a property for sale, working out true costs (including stamp duty), and timing the move.

-The good news: most stress (and expensive surprises) can be avoided with a realistic plan.
-Below are 10 common downsizing mistakes Australians make - plus practical ways to get it right, so you can move with confidence and actually enjoy the lifestyle upgrade you’re aiming for.
+Most of the stress (and expensive surprises) can be avoided with a realistic plan.
+Here are 10 common downsizing mistakes Australians make - plus practical ways to avoid them - so you can move with confidence and actually enjoy the lifestyle upgrade you’re aiming for.

 1. Not starting early enough